DaveBackus/Data_Bootcamp/README.md

 >**Should you take this course if you already know how to code?**  Probably not, there are more advanced options that would suit you better.
 If you take it anyway, please don’t scare the other students.

-This is work in progress, suggestions welcome.
-Add them to the wiki or send them to Dave Backus @ NYU:  db3@nyu.edu.
+This is work in progress.
+The working outline is in the Wiki (link upper right).
+Working examples are posted in the Code directory.
+Suggestions welcome, either add them to the wiki or email me:  db3@nyu.edu (Dave Backus @ NYU).

 Part of the #nyuecon collection.